Connected Choice and the Brouwer Fixed Point Theorem: Abstract

-In order to prove our results, we use a representation of closed sets by trees of so-called rational complexes, which we introduce in Section~\ref{sec:closed-sets-trees}.
-It can be seen as a generalization of the well-known representation of co-c.e.\ closed subsets of Cantor space $\{0,1\}^\IN$ by trees.
-As a side result we prove that finding a connectedness component in a closed set for any fixed dimension from one upwards is equivalent to Weak K\H{o}nig's Lemma.
+In order to prove some of our results, we use a representation of closed sets by trees of so-called {\em rational complexes}, which we introduce in Section~\ref{sec:closed-sets-trees}.
+It can be seen as a generalization of the well-known representation of co-c.e.\ closed subsets of Cantor space $\{0,1\}^\IN$ by binary trees.
+As a side result we prove that finding a connectedness component of a closed set for any fixed dimension from one upwards is equivalent to Weak K\H{o}nig's Lemma.
 This yields conclusions along the line of earlier studies of connected components in \cite{LZ08a}.

+Finally, we provide a so-called Displacement Principle in Section~\ref{sec:displacement} that helps us in Section~\ref{sec:idempotency} to show that $\ConC_1$ is neither idempotent nor a cylinder.

-In the following Section~\ref{sec:Weihrauch-lattice} we start with a short summary of relevant definitions and results regarding the Weihrauch lattice.
+In the following Section~\ref{sec:Weihrauch-lattice}, we start with a short summary of relevant definitions and results regarding the Weihrauch lattice.